-Note: MiCollab server in LAN mode must have an MBG proxy for any external connection.
+NOTE: MiCollab server in LAN mode have an MBG proxy for any external connection.
 MiCollab on the LAN with no MBG is for internal connection only.

-Figure 4 shows an example of a MiCollab server deployed on the LAN and clustered with multiple MBG servers in the DMZ.
+The follwoing figure shows an example of a MiCollab server deployed on the LAN and clustered with multiple MBG servers in the DMZ.